There are nine programs that lead to a major in theatre. The Department of Theatre and Dance offers the following programs of study:

 - Dance - More information to come!!

-Saturday, December 7, 2013 is our next incoming student audition date.
-At this audition, high school seniors and transfer students are considered for the BFA degree tracks as well as Theatre & Dance scholarships.
+Saturday, April 4, 2015 is our next incoming student audition date.
+At this audition, high school seniors and transfer students are considered for the BFA degree tracks in the discipline of Theatre & Dance.

-To schedule an appointment, please click on the Prospective Student BFA/Scholarships Form link listed above.
-Forms must be completed and submitted to the department no later than, Friday, November 29 at 5:00 p.m.
+To schedule an appointment, please click on the Audition/Interview Form link above.
+Forms must be completed and submitted to the department no later than, Friday, March 20 at 5:00 p.m.
 E.S.T.

 Scholarship Auditions for Incoming Freshman and Transfer students are typically held the first weekend in December for students beginning the following academic Year.